-Wash your hands more often than usual, for 20 seconds using soap and hot water, particularly after coughing, sneezing and blowing your nose, or after being in public areas where other people are doing so.
+- Wash your hands more often than usual, for 20 seconds using soap and hot water, particularly after coughing, sneezing and blowing your nose, or after being in public areas where other people are doing so.
 Use hand sanitiser if that’s all you have access to.

 To reduce the spread of germs when you cough or sneeze, cover your mouth and nose with a tissue, or your sleeve (not your hands) if you don’t have a tissue, and throw the tissue away immediately.
 Then wash your hands or use a hand sanitising gel.

-Clean and disinfect regularly touched objects and surfaces using your regular cleaning products to reduce the risk of passing the infection on to other people.
+Clean and disinfect regularly touched objects and surfaces such as toilets, door handles and light switches, using normal household cleaning products, to reduce the risk of passing the infection on to other people

 Checking your symptoms

-If the symptoms of anyone staying at home worsen, or they feel they cannot cope at home, they should use the NHS 111 online service.
+If the symptoms of anyone staying at home worsen, or you feel you cannot cope at home, you should use the NHS 111 online service.
 If there is no internet access, please call NHS 111.